WODE-FM: Classic hits

 On August 31, 2001, at noon, WODE-FM switched from oldies to classic hits.
 The station was originally called "99-9 The River" but was forced to change its name because Clear Channel owned the rights to the name "The River".
 WODE-FM became known as "99-9 The Hawk".
 Its slogan was "The Valley's Classic Hits Station".
 The station's ratings generally led the market with the key 25-54 audience.
 WODE-FM hit #1 in the Fall 2001 Arbitron ratings in the Allentown market.

 WODE-FM, along with nine other Nassau stations in New Jersey and Pennsylvania, was purchased at bankruptcy auction by NB Broadcasting in May 2012.
 NB Broadcasting was controlled by Nassau's creditors — Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 WODE-FM was included in the deal after Goldman Sachs rejected a bid from Cumulus Media for the station.
 In November, NB Broadcasting filed a motion to assign its rights to the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

 Classic rock

 With the sale completed in July 2013, Connoisseur Media tweaked the format, giving it more of a rock focus and changing the slogan to "Classic Rock of the 70s, 80s and More".

 In late 2013, WODE-FM acquired translator W234AX (94.7 FM), licensed to serve Allentown, from Family Life Ministries.
 The translator broadcast WODE-FM analog/HD1 programming until April 15, 2016, when it began simulcasting the programming of alternative rock sister station 107.1 WWYY via WODE-FM-HD2.

-Effective June 26, 2019, Connoisseur Media swapped WODE-FM, sister stations WEEX, WTKZ, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.
+Effective June 26, 2019, Connoisseur Media swapped WODE-FM, WEEX, WTKZ, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.

-Translators
+Translator

-WODE-FM-HD2 programming (WEEX simulcast) is broadcast on the following translator:
+WODE-FM-HD2, itself a simulcast of WEEX, is broadcast on the following translator: